• Log in

 • Use of a sub-headline with supportive copy that enhances the headline messaging.

-If we could, we’d probably change the typo below the email address box while also changing the CTA to something like “Sssh!
-Let this be our little Secret!”.
+If we could, we’d probably change the typo below the email address box and the CTA to something like “Sssh!
+Let this be our little Secret!”

 Stegmann offers sustainably made, high-quality footwear for men and women, including wool clogs, comfortable shoes, boots, sandals, and more.

-Their newsletter subscription form below is simple yet highly effective in getting conversions.
+Their email registration form below is simple yet highly effective in getting sign ups.

 premium_signup_form